 What are the causes of low sperm count (Male Infertility)?

-Men with heavy weight can also get to be distinctly sterile because that the sagging layers of fat can overheat the testicles.
+Men with heavy weight can also get to be distinctly sterile because the sagging layers of fat can overheat the testicles.

 Men whose occupations include extend hours of sitting, e.g. long separation lorry-drivers may have infertility because of the expanded warmth to the genital zone.

 Very frequent intercourse lead to the demand exceeding the supply.
-There are a significant number of infertile men whose sex drive is the end goal that they should discharge 2-3 times each day consequently results into lower sperm tally.
+There are a significant number of infertile men whose sex drive is the end goal that they should discharge 2-3 times each day consequently results in lower sperm tally.